vmchale/ats-benchmarks/README.md

  $ ./shake.hs
 ```

-and rebuild as necessary with:
+and regenerate the data with:

 ```bash
  $ ./shake.hs --rebuild